Adrianjewell91/study_progress/README.md

 ## 1/5/2019

 My final verdict on the meaning of computer programming is this: an expert at implementing an idea into reality.
-For example, for write this function for Tree Diameter (codesignal), the real programming expert would be person who can mostly efficiently (time and space-wise) implement the BFS search algorithm in code, while the mathematician would be the one who came up with the solution and proved it with whatever method was required to prove it.
+For example, for write this function for Tree Diameter (codesignal), the real programming expert would be person who can mostly efficiently (time and space-wise) implement the BFS search algorithm in code, given the potentially convoluted input data, while the mathematician would be the one who came up with the solution and proved it with whatever method was required to prove it.
 I still did not find a way to implement the algorithm without creating a new data structure (an adjacency list), and I guess it'll just have to be left at that.
 Give it to my students and see what they think.

 ## 1/4/2019